dhelonious/mastodon-snap/docs/troubleshooting.md

     chmod 640 /var/snap/mastodon-server/common/secrets/postgres

-Use `snap start` to restart the snap.
+Use `snap start` to restart the Snap.
 Wait for postgres to start and use the `mastodon-server.export` command to create a proper backup.
-If postgres still does not work, repeat the above steps with a previous version of snap (e.g. if your postgres data dir was created by an older major version of postgres).
+If postgres still does not work, repeat the above steps with a previous version of Snap (e.g. if your postgres data dir was created by an older major version of postgres).

 > [!IMPORTANT]
 > This procedure requires root privileges.